philjhale/ConnectFourConsoleJavascript/README.md

 # ConnectFourConsoleJavascript
-This is an attempt to learn more about Node and Javascript
+This is an attempt to learn more about Node and Javascript.

 Run using `npm install` then `node start.js`